ssboisen/keyboardkat/README.md

 With *flaps* you can namespace your callback bindings such that KeyboardKat has to be using that specific flap in order to execute those callbacks.

+## Documentation

+Documentation about Mousetrap can be found [here](http://craig.is/killing/mice).

+### KeyboardKat.bind(keys[, flap][, action], callback)

+Takes keys, optional flap and action as well as a callback and binds the keys to the callback.
+If no flap is provided the callback will be registered to the default `all` flap.
+For information about how to format keys see the Mousetrap documentation.

+Returns a function that can be called inorder to unbind that specific callback.

+### KeyboardKat.bindGlobal(keys[, flap][, action], callback)

+Works as bind with the exception that globally registered bindings also trigger when the source of the key-strokes are textarea or input fields.